fanfury-sports/furyhub/docs/cli-client/record.md

 # Record

-Record module allows you to manage record on IRIS Hub
+Record module allows you to manage record on FURY Hub

 ## Available Commands